myers/Pogic/README.md

     cd $WORKSPACE/mcp29a
     sh scripts/test_game.sh

-    # connect to localhost in the Minecraft client
+    # connect to the "localhost" server in the Minecraft client
     # point where the creature should spawn
     # hit the chat key when connect and type
-    /o BabyCreeper
+    /spawn BabyCreeper

 [mcp]: http://mcp.ocean-labs.de/index.php/MCP_Releases